 4. Review rates for either the Flintstones or the Jetsons

 Some firms offer unbelievable reviewer hourly rates — as much as 10-15% below market.
 This seems great until you realize they are committing to 35-40 documents per hour and/or capping reviewers from working overtime.
-In the event of a time-constrained review (aren’t they all), this poses substantial problems and can lead to budgets being blown.
-On the flip side of the coin, firms committing to leveraging tech and super reviewers to get rates double the industry standard should also be viewed with a degree of skepticism.
+In the event of a time-constrained review, this poses substantial problems and can lead to blown budgets.
+On the other hand, firms committing to leveraging tech and super reviewers to get rates double the industry standard should also be reviewed with a degree of skepticism.
 If workflow, tech, and reviewers are able to yield substantially better results (88/docs/hr) then the provider should have no issue putting their money where their mouth is and guaranteeing it!

 5. QC overload

 Some proposals provide an estimate with line items for reviewer bill rate and QC rate without a total project estimate.
 Often, the QC rate assumption is far out of sync with actual need.
-On a matter that involves reviewing 1 million documents, the difference between a 15% and 25% QC rate amounts to over $80,000.
-I recommend finding a level that you are comfortable with as a starting point and determining with your provider if there is a need to exceed that amount.
+On a matter that involves reviewing a million documents the difference between a 15% and 25% QC rate could amount to over $80,000.
+Find a level that you are comfortable with as a starting point and determine with your provider if there is a need to exceed that amount.

 6. Mandating too much PM and MR time

 In proposals without a total projected matter estimate, the line items and assumptions around project management for electronically stored information (ESI) and review also pose some costly pitfalls.
 Whether it is a monthly minimum or assumptions in the stratosphere for PM usage, the impact on total project cost is substantial.
-I often recommend either procuring a prepaid volume of hours for the lifecycle of the matter or having a cap — which the provider must engage with you before surpassing.
+Either procure a prepaid volume of hours for the lifecycle of the matter or have a cap — which the provider cannot surpass without engaging with you.

 7. Holding data hostage

-This would make my blood boil: being all set to migrate a case (especially when due to vendor error) only to find that there was a line item in the statement of work stipulating steep charges to export or archive a database.
-It added insult to injury, especially when tensions were high enough to necessitate switching providers midstream.
-Similarly, some providers charged a headache-inducing fee to decommission a matter at the end of a case.
+One major source of friction in the market is needing to migrate a case (especially when due to vendor error) only to find that there was a line item in the statement of work stipulating steep charges to export or archive a database.
+It adds insult to injury, especially when tensions are high enough to necessitate switching providers midstream.
+Similarly, some providers charge a headache-inducing fee to decommission a matter at the end of a case.

-8. Charging for things I should be able to do myself
+8. Charging for things that should be self-service

 9. Paying for cutting-edge tech but getting legacy